-A unique relationship between Alberta Agriculture and Food, and Alberta Education allows for the Green Certificate Program to successfully provide farm training to students.
-There are 8 specializations within Agriculture Production for students to choose from.
+A unique relationship between Alberta Agriculture, Food and Rural Development, and Alberta Education allows for the students to successfully complete an agriculture-related apprenticeship, earn credits, and complete the Technician Level of a Green Certificate in any one of nine specializations (Beekeeping, Cow-Calf, Dairy, Equine, Feedlot, Field Crop, Irrigated Crop, Sheep, Swine).
 Students interested in these courses need to discuss their intention with the Off-Campus Education Coordinator.
 A deposit of \$300 is required to take the program, refundable upon completion of the certificate.